 This August, Steamboat Resort in Steamboat Springs will finally be unveiling the Outlaw Mountain Coaster — the longest mountain coaster in North America.
 Descending more than 400 vertical feet with a length of 6,280 linear feet, the Outlaw will rise up to 40 feet off the ground and feature dips, turns, waves and 360-degree circles — not a ride for the faint-hearted.

 Expected to run year-round during resort operation times (even during night skiing hours in the winter), the Outlaw will be located near the Christie Peak Express lift at the resort and includes a loop that brings riders from the base to the top before they journey down the mountain.
-Riders will get to use a “sled” on a tubular stainless-steel rail system that they can ride alone or with a buddy and can control their own speed with state-of-the-art break technology.
+Riders will get to use a “sled” on a tubular stainless-steel rail system that they can ride alone or with a buddy and can control their own speed with state-of-the-art brake technology.

 So what’s the scariest part of the mountain coaster?